Autodesk-Forge/forge-configurator-inventor/README.md

     * First change `WebApplication.Program.cs` by removing the `UseKestrel()` statement
     * You will need to change the callback in your forge app to match the URL you deploy to.

+### Project file zip encoding
+* Uploading of project file can end up with error "zip file was not encoded properly".
+This problem typicaly hapens when you use non latin character in your project file names and the zip file is not using UTF-8 encoding for the project file names.
+* This issue can be fixed by forcing your zip program of choice to zip the file with the UTF-8 encoding
+* For 7-zip, you can follow these simple steps in order to get your valid project file zip:
+	* After selcting your files for ziping, pres right mouse button and select 7-zip from the context menu
+	* Select option "Add to archive..."
+	* On the very bottom you can see text field "Parameters:"
+	* Write "cu" without the quotes into that field
+	* Press ok
+	* Name your resulting zip

 ### Use ngrok for localhost callbacks
 * If you choose webhook callback network configuration for the application, you will need a way for the callbacks to get from the FDA servers to your local machine.
 * One of the tools that can assist you with this task is ngrok https://ngrok.com/